LSSTScienceCollaborations/StackClub/GettingStarted/GettingStarted.md

 ### Standards
 We aspire to producing high quality tutorials that can be followed by any member of the LSST science collaborations who wants to learn about the DM stack, and in particular its science pipelines.
-* We regularly test all the notebooks in the `master` branch of this repo, and flag those that do not run all the way through: we only push working notebooks, such that Stack Club notebooks only fail to run if the Stack changes.
+* We [regularly test](../CIT.md) all the notebooks in the `master` branch of this repo using the most recent supported release of the Stack, and flag those that do not run all the way through.
+We only push working notebooks, so that (ideally) Stack Club notebooks only fail to run if the Stack changes.
 * Maintenance of the Stack Club notebooks is the responsibility of the notebooks' "owner(s)", who are listed in the first cell of each notebook.
 This cell also lists the date on which the notebook was last verified to run, and using which release: the owners keep these fields up to date as well.
 * The introduction cell of each notebook contains a list of "learning objectives," so that the user can judge whether or not this tutorial is right for them.
 * We include markdown cells to explain each step in the tutorial, and provide links to the source code and reference documents as needed.